maxkdann/Facebook-clone/README.md

 Once you've created an account.
 Start by looking up my profile and adding me as a friend!
 ![image](https://user-images.githubusercontent.com/49764019/211648334-d59bfd5f-2c27-42ca-b145-0ad7d7e2caec.png)

+# Features

+This Facebook clone comes complete with:
+* Scalable backend built using Node.js and Express js
+* Dark mode
+* Fully responsive pages built out for Home, profile, and friends that work on both web and mobile
+* Friend system
+* Image upload and cropping features
+* Reactions and emojis
+* Live search for other users
+* Authentication system
+* Form validation using Yup and Formik
+* Protected routes
+* Skeleton loader effect

 # Page Screenshots

 ## Login